HERE ARE SOME BASICS

 PART H - CLOSING YOUR VOLT SAVE

-We may close your Volt Save by giving you at least fourteen days notice by email.
+We may close your Volt Save at any time.
+We normally give you at least fourteen days notice by email or SMS.

 We may close your Volt Save immediately without telling you, if:

-- your Volt Save no longer meets our risk criteria
+- We’re not able to verify your identity or the source of your money or your Volt Save no longer meets our risk criteria

-- we consider there is evidence of suspicious activity on your Volt Save
+- we consider there is suspicious activity on your Volt Save

 - your Volt Save has never been used and has a nil balance for a consecutive period of at least 90 days